Damitechstar/alx_python/python-more_data_structures/README.md

-A new readme file for more data structufres project
+A new readme file for more data structures project